krainet/KRAngular/README.md

 - Example of facebook-login (see /src/README.md to test it)
 - BootstrapUI (Bootstrap components written in pure AngularJS by the AngularUI Team)
 - FontAwesome included as dependency (updatable)
+- Example of Interceptor to use your own cookies in headers (capturing req-resp)

 ## Quick Start